hclcnx/customizer/docs/IBMConnectionsCustomizer.md

     in which they have been added.
-For example, users from one organization may have access to communities in other organizations if they have been so invited, but they would not see any customizations added to such “external” communities.
+For example, users from one organization may have access to communities in other organizations if they have been so invited, but they would not see any customizations added to such "external" communities.

 ## Useful Online References